|

 Dr. Brianna Norton

-Dr. Brianna Norton is an assistant professor of medicine in the divisions of general internal medicine and infectious diseases at albert Einstein college of medicine/Montefiore medical center.
-Her clinical work includes the treatment of HIV, hepatitis c and opioid dependence in the primary care setting.
+Dr. Brianna Norton is the Deputy Medical Director, AIDS Institute, NYS Department of Health, Clinical Associate of Medicine, Albert Einstein college of medicine/Montefiore Medical Center.
+Her clinical work includes the treatment of HIV, Hepatitis C, and opioid dependence in the primary care setting.
 She conducts research to improve linkage to HCV care and treatment for people who inject drugs.
-She is also the medical director of the NY harm reduction educators, a syringe exchange program in East Harlem and the south Bronx.
+She was formally the medical director of the NY harm reduction educators, a syringe exchange program in East Harlem and the south Bronx.

-Dr. Brianna Norton is an assistant professor of medicine in the divisions of general internal medicine and infectious diseases at albert Einstein college of medicine/Montefiore medical center.
-Her clinical work includes the treatment of HIV, hepatitis c and opioid dependence in the primary care setting.
+Dr. Brianna Norton is the Deputy Medical Director, AIDS Institute, NYS Department of Health, Clinical Associate of Medicine, Albert Einstein college of medicine/Montefiore Medical Center.
+Her clinical work includes the treatment of HIV, Hepatitis C, and opioid dependence in the primary care setting.
 She conducts research to improve linkage to HCV care and treatment for people who inject drugs.
-She is also the medical director of the NY harm reduction educators, a syringe exchange program in East Harlem and the south Bronx.
+She was formally the medical director of the NY harm reduction educators, a syringe exchange program in East Harlem and the south Bronx.

 Dr. Tatyana Kushner